 from flask import Flask, jsonify, request app=Flask(__name__) #we are importing our function from the colors.py file from colors import top_colors @app.route("/",methods=['GET','POST']) def index(): if request.method=='GET': #getting the url argument url = request.args.get('url') result=top_colors(str(url)) return jsonify(result) else: return jsonify({'Error':"This is a GET API method"}) if __name__ == '__main__': app.run(debug=True,host='0.0.0.0', port=9007)

-Firstly we have to import our function top_colors from our colors.py file.
-This is a GET method API so using the url = request.args.get(‘url’)
+Firstly we have to import our function top_colors from the colors.py file.
+Using the url = request.args.get(‘url’) we are getting the value of the argument “url” which in our case is the URL of an image.

-Then, we are passing this value to our function and we are returning the result using the jsonify library to transform it into a JSON(that was the reason that our function had to return a dictionary instead of a Dataframe).
 The if statement is for those who will call the API as a POST method so it can return a warning.
-Finally, the port is up to you, here we are using 9007.
+Lastly, the port is up to you, we are using the 9007.

-Having that, we can run the main.py file to test it locally.
-The output will be something like this:
+Finally, we can run the main.py file to test it locally.
+Just run the following in your terminal:

 * Serving Flask app "main" (lazy loading)